-Antimicrobial Resistance (AMR) continues to growing global issue, primarily caused by the widespread and often inappropriate dise of antibiotics.
-It is estimated that 70% of antipacrobial use is linked to human medicine and agriculture, contributing significantly to AMR (World Health Organization WHO, 2021).
-AMR remains a dynamic risk to public health worldwide, exactribating mortality and morbidity rates.
-The World Health Organization (WHQ) has projected that 10 million deaths per year could result from AMR by 2050 if current trends continue (WHO, 2019).
-Infections caused by antibiotic resistant bacteria lead to twice as many adverse clinical butcomes and substantially higher healthcare costs compared to infections caused by susceptible strains (Friedman, et al., 2016; Jalal et al., 2021).
-Methicillinresistant Staphylococcus aureus (MRSA) is a significant contributor to Healthcare-Associated Infections (HAIs), becoming increasingly difficult to treat due to its growing resistance to available antibiotics (Enright et al., 2002).
+Antimicrobial Resistance (AMR) continues to be a growing global issue, primarily caused by the widespread and often inappropriate use of antibiotics.
+It is estimated that 70% of antimicrobial use is linked to human medicine and agriculture, contributing significantly to AMR (World Health Organization (WHO, 2021).
+AMR remains a dynamic risk to public health worldwide, exacerbating mortality and morbidity rates.
+The World Health Organization (WHO) has projected that 10 million deaths per year could result from AMR by 2050 if current trends continue (WHO, 2019).
+Infections caused by antibiotic-resistant bacteria lead to twice as many adverse clinical outcomes and substantially higher healthcare costs compared to infections caused by susceptible strains (Friedman, N.D., et al., 2016; Jalal, K., et al., 2021).
+Methicillin-resistant Staphylococcus aureus (MRSA) is a significant contributor Healthcare-Associated to Infections (HAIs), becoming increasingly difficult to treat due to its growing resistance to available antibiotics (Enright et al., 2002).
 Resistance to antibiotics is a widespread issue, especially with S. aureus.
-Multiple studies have reported the isolation of single- or multidrug-resistant S. aureus strains from numerous sources, including healthcare facilities, food and the environment (Deschaght et al., 2009; Kallen et λ , χ 010).
-The mecA gene, which confers resistance to methicillin, is carried by the Staphylococcal cassette chromosome mec (SCCmec) (Omrani-Navai et al., 2017).
-Identifying the mecA and VanA genes is critical for understanding resistance in S. aureus (Becker et al., 2018).
-A plasmid that harbors multidrug-resistant genes can encode additional resistance mechanisms against various antibiotics.
-The RepA resistance gene, which is located on the plasmid, contributes to antibiotic resistance and the metabolism of foreign substances, such as hydrocarbons and lactose, through catabolic pathways (Schumacher et al., 2014).
-Plasmid curing is a method to counteract antimicrobial resistance, and it involves the use of chemical and physical methods to remove the plasmid from bacteria.
-For S. aureus, chemical agents such as Acridine Orange Base (AOB) and Ethidium Bromide (EtBr) have been employed for plasmid curing.
-The RepA gene plays an essential role in regulating virulence and resistance mechanisms in S. aureus (Schumacher et al., 2014).
-The RepA protein, a plasmid-encoded replication initiator, is crucial for the transmission and propagation of resistance determinants.
-Consequently, understanding how RepA mediates resistance in S. aureus is vital for developing new therapeutic strategies (Schumacher et al., 2014).
-Methicillin-resistant S. aureus (MRSA) is particularly concerning due to its ability to spread its resistance traits to other harmful strains through food supplies, genetic material in bacteria, and plasmids
+Multiple studies have reported the isolation of single- or multidrugresistant S. aureus strains from numerous sources, including healthcare facilities, food and the environment

 Pak.
 J. Pharm.
-Sci., Vol.38, No.2, March-April 2025, pp.001-011
+Sci., Vol.38, No.2, March-April 2025, pp.481-491